Kedreamix/Linly-Talker/README_en.md

 - **The advanced settings options for Microsoft TTS have been updated, increasing the variety of voice types.
 Additionally, video subtitles have been introduced to enhance visualization.**
 - **Updated the GPT multi-turn conversation system to establish contextual connections in dialogue, enhancing the interactivity and realism of the digital persona.**

+**2024.02 Update** 📆

+- **Updated Gradio to the latest version 4.16.0, providing the interface with additional functionalities such as capturing images from the camera to create digital personas, among others.**
+- **ASR and THG have been updated.
+FunASR from Alibaba has been integrated into ASR, enhancing its speed significantly.
+Additionally, the THG section now incorporates the Wav2Lip model, while ER-NeRF is currently in preparation (Coming Soon).**

 ## Introduction

 Linly-Talker is an intelligent AI system that combines large language models (LLMs) with visual models to create a novel human-AI interaction method.
 It integrates various technologies like Whisper, Linly, Microsoft Speech Services and SadTalker talking head generation system.
 The system is deployed on Gradio to allow users to converse with an AI assistant by providing images as prompts.
 Users can have free-form conversations or generate content according to their preferences.